Western Governors University: WGU Washington

 WGU Washington was created in April 2011, with the passing of House Bill 1822.
 It was signed into law by Governor Christine Gregoire.
 Former Washington State governor Mike Lowry was one of the founding governors of the university.
 A bill passed in April 2013 made students eligible for state grants like in-state schools.
 A transfer agreement allows students who graduate from state community colleges to receive a 5% discount.
-The founding Washington Chancellor was former Bellevue College President Jean Floten.
+The founding Washington chancellor was former Bellevue College president Jean Floten.
 Floten retired in 2017.
-Richard Cummins, Ph.D., who was President of Columbia Basin College, served as Chancellor for a year before retiring in April 2017.
-On April 26, 2018 Tonya Drake, Ph.D. became the Chancellor of WGU Washington.
+Richard Cummins, who was president of Columbia Basin College, served as chancellor for a year before retiring in April 2017.
+On April 26, 2018, Tonya Drake became the chancellor of WGU Washington.

 WGU Texas

 Governor Rick Perry of Texas announced the creation of WGU Texas in August 2011 with the signing of Executive Order RP 75.
 Perry's predecessor George W. Bush was a founding governor of the university.
 The creation was supported by Rep. Dan Branch, Republican leader of the House Education Committee and Sen. Judith Zaffirini, Democratic Chair of the Senate Education Committee.
 It called for the Texas Higher Education Coordinating Board, Texas Education Agency and Texas Workforce Commission to help with its founding.
-The school has an Advisory Board appointed by the governor and is based in Austin.
-Dr. Darrin Rankin is the current Texas Chancellor.
+The school has an advisory board appointed by the governor and is based in Austin.
+Darrin Rankin is the current Texas chancellor.

 WGU Missouri

 Governor Jay Nixon first announced the creation of WGU Missouri in his annual State of the State address in January 2013.
 He signed Executive Order 13-04 officially starting the new school.
 He stated "(Missouri) has great opportunities for higher education, and I'm proud to say we've just added one more.
 WGU Missouri."
 It was created using funds from Federal Community Development Block Grants and a grant from the Bill and Melinda Gates Foundation.
-The school has an advisory board and its own local chancellor, Dr. Angela (Angie) Besendorfer.
+The school has an advisory board and its own local chancellor, Angela (Angie) Besendorfer.
 Students are eligible for state grants.
 It is based in Jefferson City.

 WGU Tennessee

 Governor Bill Haslam announced the creation of WGU Tennessee in January 2013.
 The initiative was part of his "Drive for 55" plan to bring the college graduation rate of the state up to 55%.
 The school was started with a grant from the Bill and Melinda Gates Foundation and $5 million in one-time state funds.
 Students are eligible for state financial aid.
-The school, based in Franklin, has a local chancellor, Kimberly K. Estep, Ph.D., and advisory board.
+The school, based in Franklin, has a local chancellor, Kimberly K. Estep, and advisory board.

 WGU Nevada

 Governor Brian Sandoval created WGU Nevada by proclamation and a memorandum of understanding with WGU, launching the sixth WGU online campus on June 16, 2015.
 It was created with a $2 million grant from United Student Aid Funds and required no startup funding from the state.
 At the time of the launch, WGU had more than 900 students and more than 850 alumni in Nevada.
-Dr. Spencer Stewart was named chancellor of WGU Nevada.
+Spencer Stewart was named chancellor of WGU Nevada.